TwoNull/go-ff/README.md

 # go-ff
- FastFile (.ff) decompression tool for Call of Duty
+ FastFile (.ff) extractor tool for various Call of Duty titles.
+Currently supports Rawfile extract for games using Zlib compression.